 We have historically existed and functioned as part of the consolidated business of Zimmer Biomet.
-The accompanying condensed consolidated financial statements are prepared on a standalone basis and, for periods prior to March 1, 2022, were prepared on a carve-out basis from Zimmer Biomet's consolidated financial statements and accounting records, and, accordingly, may not be indicative of the financial position, results of operations or cash flows had we operated as a standalone company during those periods.
+The accompanying condensed consolidated financial statements are prepared on a standalone basis and, for periods prior to March 1, 2022, are derived from Zimmer Biomet's consolidated financial statements and accounting records.

 On March 1, 2022, ZimVie became a standalone publicly traded company, and our financial statements are now presented on a consolidated basis.
+Prior to March 1, 2022, our historical condensed combined financial statements were prepared on a carve-out basis.
 The unaudited financial statements for all periods presented, including our historical results prior to March 1, 2022, are now referred to as "Condensed Consolidated Financial Statements," and have been prepared pursuant to the rules and regulations for reporting on Form 10-Q. Accordingly, certain information and disclosures required by U.S. generally accepted accounting principles ("GAAP") for complete consolidated financial statements are not included herein.
 In our opinion, all adjustments necessary for a fair statement of these interim statements have been included and are of a normal and recurring nature.
 These interim statements should be read in conjunction with the audited financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2021 ("Annual Report").
 The results of operations of any interim period are not necessarily indicative of the results of operations for the full year.